Emergent-Behaviors-in-Biology/community-simulator/README.md

 Note that the parallelization features are not currently supported on Windows, so be sure to set `parallel=False` when initializing an instance of the `Community` class.

 ## Documentation
 See the accompanying Jupyter notebook `Tutorial.ipynb` for explanations of the main classes, methods and functions, with illustrative examples.
+More detailed documentation can be found in the manuscript referenced below.

 ## Licensing and citation
 This package is provided under an MIT license.
 Please cite us if you use this software:

-Robert Marsland III, Wenping Cui, Joshua Goldford, Alvaro Sanchez, Kirill Korolev, Pankaj Mehta *Available energy fluxes drive a transition in the diversity, stability, and functional structure of microbial communities,*  arXiv:1805.12516 (2018).
+Robert Marsland III, Wenping Cui, Joshua Goldford, Pankaj Mehta *The Community Simulator: A Python package for microbial ecology,*  bioRxiv:613836 (2019).

-The Appendix to this paper contains a detailed description of the main features of the package.